What your Council Tax pays for

 Image

-Pie chart showing the breakdown of where the Council tax money comes from
+Pie chart of where your money comes from

 Image